View this document as: a single page | multiple pages.

 Federated Identifier

-The subject identifier SHALL be unique to the PIV identity account at the IdP such that no identifier is the same for any two PIV identity accounts at an IdP.
 The subject identifier MAY be generated by the IdP in a pairwise fashion for a specific RP, as discussed in [SP800-63C].
 If such a pairwise identifier is used, it SHALL be used consistently with a given RP and SHALL NOT be used for multiple RPs except as allowed by [SP800-63C].

 The issuer identifier SHALL be globally unique for the IdP.
-This identifier is usually the URL of the IdP, but it can be a unique key identifier or other globally unique value that can be verified by the RP as part of the assertion.
+This identifier is usually the URL of the IdP, but it can also be a unique key identifier or other globally unique value that can be verified by the RP as part of the assertion.

 The RP SHALL use this federated identifier to uniquely associate the PIV identity account with the RP subscriber account, as defined in [SP800-63C].
 The RP SHALL NOT use other attributes alone for this purpose, including email addresses, certificate subject names, or PIV cardholder UUIDs.